-The primary purpose for acquiring the land is to provide for capture and treatment of urban stormwater runoff from the adjoining Armstrong Creek development area to mitigate development impacts on the Barwon River and the ecological character of Hospital Swamps.
-The natural and constructed wetlands will occupy approximately 200 hectares of the 500 hectare site and the design and construction of the new stormwater wetlands, channels and management infrastructure is underway and will be managed by the City of Greater Geelong Capital Works Department.
+The primary purpose for acquiring the land is to provide for capture and treatment of urban stormwater runoff from the adjoining Armstrong Creek development area to mitigate development impacts on the Barwon River and the ecological character of Hospital Swamp.
+The natural and constructed wetlands occupy approximately 200 hectares of the 500 hectare site and the design and construction of the new stormwater wetlands, channels and management infrastructure has been coordinated by the City of Greater Geelong Capital Works Department.